Jeremy Ross: Detroit Lions

 Ross was signed to the practice squad of the Detroit Lions on October 7, 2013.
-He was promoted off the Lions' practice squad to the active roster on October 19, 2013, following an injury to wide receiver Nate Burleson.
+He was promoted off the Lions' practice squad to the active roster on October 19, following an injury to wide receiver Nate Burleson.
 Since signing, he has played a role as a slot receiver and kick returner.
-He contributed to the Lions' 40-10 Thanksgiving Day victory over his former team, the Packers, on November 28, 2013.
+He contributed to the Lions' 40-10 Thanksgiving Day victory over his former team, the Green Bay Packers, on November 28, 2013.
 In that game, he scored his first career NFL touchdown on a 5-yard pass from Matthew Stafford, and he had one run for 24 yards to pick up a first down.

-Since signing off the practice squad he has recorded 5 receptions for 59 yards and 1 touchdown, 1 run for 24 yards, 8 punt returns for 159 yards, and 10 kickoff returns for 335 yards.

-During a game against the Philadelphia Eagles on December 8, 2013, Ross scored touchdowns on both a punt return and a kickoff return.
+Since signing off the practice squad he has recorded five receptions for 59 yards and one touchdown, one run for 24 yards, eight punt returns for 159 yards, and 10 kickoff returns for 335 yards.
+During a game against the Philadelphia Eagles on December 8, Ross scored touchdowns on both a punt return and a kickoff return.
 This made him the first Lions player to do so since Eddie Payton on December 17, 1977.

-On April 20, 2015, the Detroit Lions signed Ross to an exclusive-rights free agent tender.

-On September 5, 2015, Ross was among final roster cuts before the start of the 2015 season.
+On April 20, 2015, the Lions signed Ross to an exclusive-rights free agent tender.
+On September 5, Ross was among final roster cuts before the start of the regular season.

 Baltimore Ravens

 On September 7, 2015, Ross was signed to the Baltimore Ravens' practice squad.
-He was promoted to the active roster on October 10, 2015.
-On November 17, he was waived by the Ravens.
+He was promoted to the active roster on October 10.
+On November 17, Ross was waived by the Ravens.

 Oakland Raiders

 On November 19, 2015, Ross was signed to the Oakland Raiders' practice squad.
-On November 25, 2015, Ross was signed to the active roster.
+On November 25, Ross was signed to the active roster.

 New York Jets

 Ross signed with the New York Jets on April 6, 2016.
-On September 3, 2016, he was released by the Jets.
-He was re-signed on September 29, 2016.
-He was released on October 11, 2016.
-He was re-signed by the Jets on November 22, 2016.
-He was released again on December 6, 2016.
+On September 3, he was released by the Jets.
+Ross was re-signed by New York on September 29.
+He was released by the Jets on October 11.
+Ross was re-signed by the Jets on November 22.
+He was released again on December 6.

 Arizona Cardinals

 On December 14, 2016, Ross was signed by the Arizona Cardinals.
-In two games with the Cardinals, Ross caught 4 passes for 37 yards, including one touchdown.
-It was his first touchdown since September 28, 2014 over two years earlier when Ross scored as a member of the Lions against the Jets.
+In two games with the Cardinals, Ross caught four passes for 37 yards, including one touchdown.
+It was his first touchdown since September 28, 2014 (over two years earlier), when Ross scored as a member of the Lions against the New York Jets.

 On February 27, 2017, Ross signed a one-year contract extension with the Cardinals.
-He was released on September 2, 2017.
+He was released by the Cardinals on September 2.